 Step 5: Approval of 10YPP

-The final step in the 10 Year Property Plan (10YPP) process is approval of the plan, where you, as the 10YPP consultant, will seek Board and Ministry approval before the school can begin projects.
+The final step in the 10 Year Property Plan (10YPP) process is approval of the plan, where you, as the 10YPP consultant, will seek board and Ministry approval before the school can begin projects.
 Find key deadlines and documents we require in order for approval.

 Send the draft 10YPP to the school to review.